-A pet insurance policy primarily covers accidents and illnesses.
-Let’s say your pet gets injured in a car accident or dog fight, gets poisoned, suffers an infection, or develops a chronic illness.
-In these instances, pet insurance will foot the medical bill after you’ve met your deductible.
+A pet policy primarily covers accidents and illnesses.
+Let’s say your pet gets injured in a car accident, gets poisoned, suffers an infection, or develops a chronic illness.
+In these instances, pet insurance will foot the medical bill.
+But only after you’ve met your deductible.

-If you’d like your policy to cover routine check-ups, flea and tick medication, and vaccinations, you could buy a wellness plan.
-While most pet insurance companies offer wellness plans, it’s usually offered as an add-on policy.
+If you want your policy to cover routine check-ups, flea and tick medication, and vaccinations, you could buy a wellness plan.
+While most pet insurers offer wellness plans, it’s offered as an add-on policy.
 So you’ll still need to sign up for an accident and illness plan.

 If your pet has a pre-existing, congenital or hereditary condition

 Most policies have a waiting period for accidents and illnesses.
-So if your dog gets into a gnarly brawl with a neighborhood canine and suffers injuries, you can’t purchase a policy soon after to lower the vet bill.
+So if your dog gets into a brawl with another canine and suffers injuries, you can’t buy a policy soon after to lower the vet bill.

-What’s more, most pet insurance companies won’t cover congenital conditions, which are present since birth; or hereditary conditions, which are genetic disorders transmitted from your pets’ parents.
+Most pet insurance companies also won’t cover congenital conditions, which are present since birth.
+They also won’t cover hereditary conditions, which are genetic disorders transmitted from your pets’ parents.

-Cats typically can suffer from genetic disorders such as feline lower urinary tract disease, diabetes, deafness, and polycystic kidney disease.
+Cats suffer from genetic disorders like feline lower urinary tract disease, diabetes, deafness, and polycystic kidney disease.

-Because the mother of Desroches’ pup developed hip dysplasia at the age of three, she and her partner wanted to get a pet insurance plan as early as possible.
+Because the mother of Desroches’ pup developed hip dysplasia at the age of three, they wanted to get a policy as early as possible.